 Limitations in the MAiD laws restrict their applicability to very few of the many people suffering near death.
 There are three main restrictions.

 Finally you must ingest the distasteful medication; this usually means swallowing it.
 There are some work-arounds swallowing, but the bottom line remains the same: no one can help you.
+The work-arounds are a small rectal catheter or a feeding tube inserted in the nose, mouth, or stomach.
+A small pump may be necessary.

 Have you figured out the answer to the riddle yet?
 What if someone helped you by holding the glass to your lips?